kdeldycke/awesome-iam/README.md

 The whole authentication stack is based on cryptography primitives.
 This can't be overlooked.

 - [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html) ([summary](https://news.ycombinator.com/item?id=16749140)) - An up to date set of recommendations for developers who are not cryptography engineers.
-- [Security Recommendations for Any Device that Depends on Randomly-Generated Numbers](https://www.av8n.com/computer/htm/secure-random.htm) - `The phrase “random number generator” should be parsed as follows: It is a random generator of numbers.
-It is not a generator of random numbers.`.
+- [Security Recommendations for Any Device that Depends on Randomly-Generated Numbers](https://www.av8n.com/computer/htm/secure-random.htm) - “The phrase ‘random number generator’ should be parsed as follows: It is a random generator of numbers.
+It is not a generator of random numbers.”
 - [Real World Crypto Symposium](https://rwc.iacr.org) - Aims to bring together cryptography researchers with developers, focusing on uses in real-world environments such as the Internet, the cloud, and embedded devices.
-- [An Overview of Cryptography](https://www.garykessler.net/library/crypto.html) - `This paper has two major purposes.
+- [An Overview of Cryptography](https://www.garykessler.net/library/crypto.html) - “This paper has two major purposes.
 The first is to define some of the terms and concepts behind basic cryptographic methods, and to offer a way to compare the myriad cryptographic schemes in use today.
-The second is to provide some real examples of cryptography in use today.`.
+The second is to provide some real examples of cryptography in use today.”
 - [Papers we love: Cryptography](https://github.com/papers-we-love/papers-we-love/blob/master/cryptography/README.md) - Foundational papers of cryptography.
-- [Lifetimes of cryptographic hash functions](http://valerieaurora.org/hash.html) - `If you are using compare-by-hash to generate addresses for data that can be supplied by malicious users, you should have a plan to migrate to a new hash every few years`.
+- [Lifetimes of cryptographic hash functions](http://valerieaurora.org/hash.html) - “If you are using compare-by-hash to generate addresses for data that can be supplied by malicious users, you should have a plan to migrate to a new hash every few years”.

 ## Zero-trust Network